HenrikBengtsson/matrixStats/revdep/README.md

   ‘limma’ ‘lumi’ ‘matrixStats’ ‘methods’ ‘methylumi’ These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
-Unexported object imported by a ':::' call: ‘minfi:::.isRGOrStop’ See the note in ?`:::` about the use of this operator.
+Missing object imported by a ':::' call: ‘minfi:::.isRG’

 checking R code for possible problems ...
 NOTE
 DataToNChannelSet2: no visible global function definition for ‘is’